 That’s why I am here: to show you the way…

-Choosing where to sleep is an important decision whilst traveling the Ring Road.
-Things tend to book out fast and with little or no planning you could find yourself in undesirable circumstances.
+Choosing where to stay in Iceland is an important decision whilst traveling on the Ring Road around Iceland.
+Lodges tend to book out fast and with little or no planning you could find yourself in undesirable circumstances.
 That is unless you are planning on camping.

 There are a million and one places to camp along the Ring Road.
 Established campsites charge a fee and often have electricity, bathrooms, and showers.
-These range in price, but generally speaking, are the cheapest paid accommodation option.
+These range in price, but generally speaking, are the cheapest accommodation in Iceland.

-Due to the vast amount of uninhabited wilderness areas in Iceland, wild camping is the best and cheapest way to sleep out.
+Due to the vast amount of uninhabited wilderness areas, wild camping in Iceland is the best and cheapest way to sleep out.
+Free accommodation – woo!

 Iceland has some pretty lax wild camping laws.
 Basically, if you are not camping on sign-posted private land in a group of more than three tents, you should encounter no problems.
-For obvious reasons, you shouldn’t try to camp directly at very popular attractions.
+For obvious reasons, you shouldn’t try to camp directly at very popular landmarks in the country.

 As a general rule, it isn’t too hard to find a place to wild camp for the night.
 Make sure that you are prepared with the right gear to contend with the often volatile Icelandic weather systems.

-Really love waterfalls and want to spend extra time seeing the best ones?
+Want to spend extra time seeing the best waterfalls in Iceland?
 Want to stop for a picnic with an awesome view?
 Want to camp somewhere far off the beaten track?